 Are you tired yet of just cutting off the vine?

-Father, search my heart, my motives, my desires.
+Let’s Pray- Father, search my heart, my motives, my desires.
 Are they pleasing to you?
-I want to be pleasing to you.
-My words and actions flow out of my heart so make my heart pure.
+Show me anything that I need to see.
+Cleanse my heart.
+Give me a pure heart, because my words and actions flow out of my heart.
 Amen.